LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Action: `Create Certificates` Errors

+The modern version of Browser Build creates your certificates automatically when you run the build action.

+The first time you run the build action, there might be a certificate error if you did not configure your secrets or Identifiers correctly.

+Subsequent times:

+* You must have your *Apple* Developer license up to date with all agreements signed
+* After a year, you must have the [`ENABLE_NUKE_CERTS` variable](prepare-fork.md#add-variable){: target="_blank" } set to true for automatic renewal - make sure to set that up now

+and

 > Reminder - If it is not obvious to you what your error is, please [ask a mentor for help](#where-to-get-help-with-browser-build)

 > * you might get to the answer sooner